pepstock-org/Charba/readme.md

  * `Window.enableResizeOnBeforePrint()` method has been fully implemented by JSINTEROP.
  * improve the code of `HtmlLegend` plugin in order to manage texts (for legend items and title) in the same way.
  * reduce visibility of property handler classes leveraging on the interface.
+ * improve the logic of `DatasetsItemsSelector` plugin in order to leverage on new capabilities of scale item to retrieve the selected data instead of the index.

 License
 -------